This dictionary covers graphic design, prepress and print terminology

 A paper cutting technique whereby laser technology is utilized to cut away certain unmasked areas of the paper.
 The cutting is a result of the exposure of the paper to the laser ray, which actually evaporates the paper.

-In prepress late binding refers to delaying the conversion of data into a format that is optimised for one specific type of output as long as possible.
+In prepress late binding refers to delaying the conversion of data into a format that is optimized for one specific type of output as long as possible.
 This may include rendering pages before actually imposing them, making it easier to switch to a different press or press sheet size at the last possible moment.
-Keeping data in RGB until the job needs to be rendered is another example of a late binding technique.
+Keeping data in RGB until the job needs to be rendered is another example of a late-binding technique.
 The opposite of late binding is early binding.

 latex seal envelope